 SECTION 5.12 Litigation; Compliance with Laws.
 There are no actions, suits, investigations or proceedings (including any proceedings in arbitration) pending or, to the Knowledge of the Acquiror, threatened against the Acquiror or any of its Subsidiaries, at law or in equity, in any Court or before or by any Governmental Authority, except actions, suits or proceedings that (a) are set forth in Section 5.12 or any other Section of the Acquiror's Disclosure Letter or (b), individually or, with respect to multiple actions, suits or proceedings that allege similar theories of recovery based on similar facts, in the aggregate, could not reasonably be expected to have a Material Adverse Effect on the Acquiror.
-The Acquiror and its Subsidiaries are in substantial compliance with all applicable Laws and Regulations and are not in default with respect to any Order applicable to the Acquiror or any of its Subsidiaries, except such events of noncompliance or defaults that, individually or in the aggregate, could not reasonably be expected to have a Material Adverse Amaterial Adverse Effect on the Acquiror and its Acquiror or any of its Subsidiaries, except such events of noncompliance or defaults that, individually or in the Acquiror.
+The Acquiror and its Subsidiaries are in substantial compliance with all applicable Laws and Regulations and are not in default with respect to any Order applicable to the Acquiror or any of its Subsidiaries, except such events of noncompliance or defaults that, individually or in the aggregate, could not reasonably be expected to have a Material Adverse Amaterial Adverse Effect on the Acquiror applicable to the Acquiror or any of its Subsidiaries, except such events of noncompliance or defaults that, individually or in the aggregate, could not reasonably be expected to have a Material Adverse Effect on the Acquiror.